TritonVM/triton-vm/specification/src/zero-knowledge.md

 1. Sample $s_k(X)$ uniformly of degree less than $\rho |D|$.
 2. For $0 \leqslant i < k$, define $s_i(X) := q_i(X) - \zeta^i s_{i+1}(\zeta X)$.

 The constant $\zeta$ is an almost-arbitrary, fixed parameter of the STARK.
-The one constraint is that $\zeta$ has a multiplicative cycle larger than $k$; the reason for this is expanded upon below.
+The one constraint is that $\zeta$ has multiplicative order larger than $k$; the reason for this is expanded upon below.

 Furthermore, define